charlesmoore99/Countdown/README.md

 * Summary of set up

     * Download and install Java 8
-    * Download and install a copy of Orient DB version 1.7.X
+    * Download and install a copy of PostgreSQL DB version 9.2
     * Create a DB called 'theSprawl'
     * Download and install Tomcat 8
     * Download and install Maven 3.3.9
     * Clone the Countdown Git repo
-    * Edit the /clocks/src/main/webapp/WEB-INF/web.xml with your Orient DB connection String
+    * Edit the /clocks/src/main/webapp/WEB-INF/web.xml with your Postgres DB connection String
     * Edit the /clocks/pom.xml.
 Change the output directory of the maven war plugin to be your tomcat/webapps directory
     * Run a maven install